USMAI-Library-Consortium/sru-queryer/readme.md

 1. It handles validating much of the searchRetrieve request.
 This is particularly helpful because many SRU servers don't have good error messages.
 2. It handles formatting the searchRetrieve request for you.
 This makes queries much less prone to human mistakes.
-3. See the capabilities of the SRU server.
+3. Programmatically the capabilities of the SRU server in your program.

 ## TABLE OF CONTENTS